 I set the model period to be one quarter.
 Parts of the model parameters are set exogenously, reported in the first part of Table 1.
-In particular, the inter-temporal elasticity in the CRRA utility function $\sigma$ is set to 1.5, a standard value used in the literature (e.g. Smets and Wouters (2007) report point estimate of 1.47 for the "Great Moderation" period).
-The Frisch elasticity of labor supply $\nu$ is set to 0.5, a value that lies in the middle of the micro and macro estimates surveyed in Keane and Rogerson (2011).
-The persistence of labor efficiency shocks is set to 0.935 and the unconditional variance of labor efficiency shocks is set to 0.935 and the unconditional variance of labor efficiency shocks is set to 0.935 of price adjustment is set to 100, and the responsiveness to inflation in the Taylor rule is set to 1.25.
+In particular, the inter-temporal elasticity in the CRRA utility function σ is set to 1.5, a standard value used in the literature (e.g. Smets and Wouters (2007) report point estimate of 1.47 for the "Great Moderation" period).
+The Frisch elasticity of labor supply ν is set to 0.5, a value that lies in the middle of the micro and macro estimates surveyed in Keane and Rogerson (2011).
+The persistence of labor efficiency shocks is set to 0.935 and the unconditional variance of labor efficiency shocks is set to 0.01, which are values estimated in Guvenen and Smith (2014), converted to quarterly frequency.
+The elasticity of substitution in the final goods production is set to 10, the coefficient determining cost of price adjustment is set to 100, and the responsiveness to inflation in the Taylor rule is set to 1.25.
 These are common values in the literature and used in Kaplan et al. (2015).
 The intercept of Taylor rule determining the quarterly risk free interest rate is set to 0.75%.
 The flat rate of labor income tax is set to 25%.